-This easy Instant Pot Jambalaya is the BEST.
-It has chicken breast and cajun sausage for a wonderful flavor!
+This easy Instant Pot Jambalaya is the BEST!
+It has chicken breast and cajun sausage for a wonderful flavor, and you can easily add shrimp.
+All your Jambalaya questions are also answered, so don’t miss this one.

 What is Jambalaya?